ceepick/frontend-nanodegree-arcade-game/README.md

 ## Gameplay

+### Common

+* To restart the game, reload the page in your browser.
+* Tested in Chrome, Firefox, and Safari.
+Please let me know if you have issues!

 ### Frogger Clone

 As with the old game, the purpose is to reach the far side of the game board while avoiding enemies.
 In this game, you must reach the stone tile!
 Each character will provide a unique quip upon completion.